 What’s the oldest and grandest tradition in birding?
 Christmas Bird Counts, of course!
 All over the Americas, birders will be participating in one-day counts between Dec.
-14, 2013 and Jan.
-5, 2014.
-Portland Audubon counters will be heading out Saturday, Jan.
-4.
+14, 2015 and Jan.
+5, 2016.
+Portland Audubon counters will be heading out Saturday, Jan.31.

 The Portland Christmas Bird Count wants YOU…

-…to count birds on Saturday, Jan.
-4, 2014!
-Whether spending an entire day in the field or even just an hour watching your bird feeder, you can contribute significantly to our knowledge of birdlife in the Portland area — even if you’re a beginning birder.
-The Audubon Christmas Bird Count is the longest running “citizen science project” in North America.
-The results have provided critical information on the status and changes in bird populations over the 114 years it has been conducted.
-Please consider helping out this year!
+…to count birds on Saturday, Dec.
+31, 2016!
+Whether spending an entire day in the field or even just an hour watching your bird feeder, you can contribute significantly to our knowledge of bird life in the Portland area — even if you’re a beginning birder.
+The Audubon Christmas Bird Count is the longest running citizen science project in North America.
+The results have provided critical information on the status and changes in bird populations over the 116 years it has been conducted.
+Please help out this year!

-Begun in 1900 as an alternative to the traditional wanton slaughter of anything that flew during Christmas Day “side hunts,” hundreds of Christmas Bird Counts are now conducted throughout the Western Hemisphere, and they continue to contribute valuable scientific data to the longest existing record of bird population trends.
+Begun in 1900 as an alternative to the traditional hunts of anything that flew during Christmas Day, hundreds of Christmas Bird Counts are now conducted throughout the Western Hemisphere, and they continue to contribute valuable scientific data to the longest existing record of bird population trends.
 Naturally, everyone likes the idea of contributing to science, but the real reason they’ve exploded in popularity?
 They’re so much fun!

 All over the Americas, birders will be participating in one-day counts between Dec.
-14, 2013 and Jan.
-5, 2014.
-This winter, our 88th Portland Count will be held on Saturday, Jan.
-4. The Audubon Society of Portland conducted its first Christmas Count in 1926.
-Last year a record 238 field observers and 152 feeder watchers found 130 species, also a record.
-Those 390 participants made the Portland CBC the largest in the U.S. and second only to Edmonton in the Americas.
+14, 2016 and Jan.
+5, 2017.
+This winter, our 91st Portland count will be held on Saturday, Dec.
+31. The Audubon Society of Portland conducted its first Christmas Bird Count in 1926.
+Last year 238 field observers and 116 feeder watchers found 115 species.
+Those 354 participants made the Portland CBC the largest in the U.S. and second only to Edmonton in the Americas.
 Please join us this year!

 The best way to participate in the Christmas Bird Count is as a field observer.
 It’s a great way for birders of all levels to enjoy a day outdoors and sharpen their birding skills.
-You will also have the opportunity to meet others who share your interest in birds and you’ll discover some good local spots to find birds.
-And you will contribute to scientific knowledge.
-In fact, the Christmas Bird Count is an excellent way for the amateur birder to advance ornithology: The data are sent to the Laboratory of Ornithology at Cornell University, where over the years Christmas Bird Count records have been used to study changes in bird populations and wintering ranges.
-A quite amazing bibliography of Christmas Bird Count research and the entire historical record of all Christmas Bird Counts may be found at birds.audubon.org/data-research.
+You will also have the opportunity to meet others who share your interest in birds, and you’ll discover some good local spots to find birds.
+The Christmas Bird Count is an excellent way for the amateur birder to advance ornithology.
+The data are sent to the Laboratory of Ornithology at Cornell University, where over the years Christmas Bird Count records have been used to study changes in bird populations and wintering ranges.
+A quite amazing bibliography of Christmas Bird Count research and the entire historical record of all Christmas Bird Counts may be found here.

 503-797-1940 or 503-329-5003